tean-lai/tean-lai.github.io/content/thoughts/teenage-arthritis.md

 I wanted to be pain free, that was one of things that I wanted most.
 Things like money and status lost meaning to me.
 A good life to me started to mean freedom.
 Freedom to move how you wish, to do what you want to do.
 Freedom from a constant barrage of pain.

-- Money and status stopped mattering to me, and health and freedom became some of my core values
+**Money and status stopped mattering to me, and health and freedom became some of my core values.**

 It was weird though.
 I didn't want to live, but I didn't want to die either.
 For one, my death would've meant extreme pain for my parents, and I didn't want to be one to inflict such pain on others.